Dinesh-raya/mca-project/README.md

 # mca-project
-MARINE TRASH DETECTION AND SEGMENTATION USING DEEP LEARNING Note use google colab for better results
+MARINE TRASH DETECTION AND SEGMENTATION USING DEEP LEARNING <b>
+**Note** use google colab for better results